operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 You can also refer to the [Kubebuilder webhook walkthrough](https://book.kubebuilder.io/cronjob-tutorial/webhook-implementation.html), which is similar in content to this guide.
 Kubebuilder also has a guide that walks through implementing webhooks for their example `CronJob` resource.

+As an example, let's start by creating a validation webhook.
-First, creat an operator using `init` and `create` command of `operator-sdk`.
-To add a webhook to your Operator SDK project, first you must scaffold out the webhooks with the following command.
+First, create an operator project and the necessary apis using `init` and `create` command of `operator-sdk`.
+To add a webhook to the Operator SDK project, we need to scaffold out the webhooks with the following command.

 ```sh
 $ operator-sdk create webhook --group cache --version v1alpha1 --kind Memcached --defaulting --programmatic-validation
 ```

-After, `create webhook` command below message will appear on the terminal.
-It scaffolds out `api/v1alpha1/memcached_webhook.go` file.
+After, `create webhook` command, the following message will appear on the terminal.
+It scaffolds out `api/<version>/<kind>_webhook.go` file.
+In this example, it would be `api/v1alpha1/memcached_webhook.go`.

 ```sh
 Writing kustomize manifests for you to edit...